sdorra/airline/README.md

         - New `override` and `sealed` properties allowing derived commands to change some properties of the annotation
         - Overridden options may change the type when it is a narrowing conversion
         - New `completionBehaviour` and `completionCommand` properties allowing defining behaviours for the purposes of completion script generators
+        - New `DefaultOption` to mark an option the default allowing the name to be omitted under some circumstances
     - `Arguments` improvements
         - New `completionBehaviour` and `completionCommand` properties allowing defining behaviours for the purposes of completion script generators
+        - New `arity` for limiting maximum arity of arguments
     - `Group` annotation for specifying groups
     - `Command` improvements
         - `discussion` and `examples` properties for providing more detailed help information
         - `groupNames` property for specifying the groups to which a command should belong
         - `exitCodes` and `exitDescriptions` annotations for describing the exit statuses for a command
+- Parser Improvements
+    - Support for opt-in command abbreviation support
+    - Support for opt-in option abbreviation support
 - Help system improvements
     - Help printing respects new lines allowing them to be used in longer descriptions
     - Support for additional examples and discussion sections in command help